buzzqw/TUS/OBSS/markdown-separati/en/41-lycanthropy.md

 ## Curing lycanthropy

 Lycanthropy is an ancient and powerful curse and is not easy to remove.
-If wounded by a were-creature, they must make a Saving Throw as described by the monster's description.
+If wounded by a were-creature, they must make a Saving Throw as described by the monster' \*\*s description.
 If the initial Saving Throw fails, then a Remove Curse opposed at DC 21 + level of the creature itself is required.

 ---